 As the app is aimed at ordinary people, Supertext’s linguists had to take into account both medical and lay perspectives.
 How might patients describe their symptoms in everyday language?
 The final texts were evaluated by medical professionals and app developers, and the German and French segments aligned with one another.
 The result of this iterated process is an app that maps 10,000 symptoms onto its catalog of diseases.

-Coughing in three languages
+Coughing in four languages

 The app also offers a bot that helps to diagnose illnesses by asking the user questions, such as “Do you have a cough?”
 The app contains different versions of its question sets for male and female users, as well as ones for use by patients themselves and by third parties.
 Supertext ultimately translated a total of around 900 questions.